 - Look for alternative sources of the good e.g. new supplies of oil from Antarctic

 - Look for alternatives e.g. solar panel cars.

 - If we were unable to find alternatives to oil, then we would have to respond by using less transport.
-People would cut back on transatlantic flights and make less trips.
+People would cut back on transatlantic flights and make fewer trips.

-However, the market can also have market failure.
+However, there is a potential for market failure.
 For example, firms may not think about the future until it is too late.
-Therefore, when the good becomes really scarce there might not be any practical alternative that has been developed.
+Therefore, when the good becomes scarce, there might not be any practical alternative that has been developed.